How to travel as a student for FREE (or nearly free)

 Some other ideas for working during a summer abroad include:

-I started this blog in March 2016 during my first year as a PhD student and never in a million years thought it would turn into a small business.
-Yet, it has helped me pay my way through school and got me complimentary hotels, tours, and even entire trips.
+Note: Starting a blog is a ton of work and can definitely be a challenge to maintain while doing school.
+It’s definitely not a “get rich quick” scheme, but with some dedication it can yield travel opportunities over time.
+For example, I started this blog in March 2016 during my first year as a PhD student and never in a million years thought it would turn into what it has 6 years later.
+Yet, it helped me pay my way through school and got me complimentary hotels, tours, and even entire trips!

-If you are passionate about travel, writing and/or photography and love to connect with other people, I would say go for it and try starting your own blog!
+If you are passionate about travel, writing or photography and love to connect with other people, I would say go for it!

 If you are interested, be sure to check out my entire post on how to start a blog.